dragon040/hugo-dragon-website/content/authors/admin/_index.md

       institution: Massachusetts Institute of Technology
       year: 2008
 email: ""
+# Is this the primary user of the site?
 superuser: true

 highlight_name: false
 ---
 <!--StartFragment-->

 DevSecOps, Secrets Management, Container Security,Protocol Testing, Fuzzing, Binary Analysis, Web Application Security Testing, Security Code Audits and Reviews\
 I have done varied Web Application Vulnerability assessments to assess the robustness of different products.\

 **Strengths:**\
 Knowledge on the Industry standards like OWASP and SANS guidelines for vulnerabilities.\
 Well versed with the Commercial Tools and Techniques used for intruding into websites coupled with Manual Validations and testing.\